yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 31 tell me more about the web usability guidelines published by the us government

-## 31.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. tell me more about the web usability guidelines published by the us government. generate professional detailed explanation
+## 31.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. tell me more about the web usability guidelines published by the us government. generate professional detailed explanation

 Here is a detailed explanation of the web usability guidelines published by the US government: